LemonOSProject/LemonOS/README.md

 ## About Lemon OS (Work-in-progress branch)
 This branch involves a new user-kernel API and a lot of kernel changes, hence a lot doesn't work right now.
 Big plans!

+- Make things such as the UI and system architecture more unique and lemon-y, instead of writing another shitty nix clone
 - Safer syscall API (much less unchecked memory accesses)
 - vDSO to make system calls bc it's cool
 - Repo reorganisation